bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 Our workflow currently outputs FASTQ files named `softclipped.fq.gz` for each input BAM file, albeit in different work directories.
-We would normally prefer to have output files that are named in a way that reflects some identifier for the input dataset.
-One way of achieving this is to extract the ID from the input file name, for example using the base name, i.e. excluding the `.bam` suffix.
+We would normally prefer to have output files that are named based on some identifier for the input dataset.
+One way of achieving this is to extract the ID from the input file name, for example using the base name that excludes the `.bam` suffix.

-We can use the `getBaseName()` function on the BAM file path and then construct a more sensible name for our FASTQ file as shown in the following snippet:
+We can use the Groovy `getBaseName()` function on the BAM file path and then construct a more sensible name for our FASTQ file as shown in the following
+snippet:

 ```
 prefix = bam.getBaseName()
 fastq = "${prefix}.fq.gz"
 ```

-The snippet can be placed within the script block in our process definition:
+These two lines can be placed within the script block in our process definition:

 ```
 // junction_detection.nf